chiacyu/nee-editor/README.md

 ```
 user$ ./nee <filename>
 ```
 Then the program would enter the raw mode which would temporarily disable some keyboard functionalities.
+Then you can edit the file by typing the keyboard to insert characters you want.

 ```
 ~